 2301 1st St. | Alamogordo, NM 88310 | FSE#587

 Due to the COVID-19 outbreak and current public health orders, special protocols are in place for funerals.
-Maximum occupancy is limited to 25%.
+Funerals have been ruled mass gatherings, no more than 5 people whether the funeral service is at our chapel, another location or a cemetery.
 Masks are required to be worn by all attendees.
 Unless you reside together, please stand in line six feet apart as you enter.
 Your name will be taken, as well as telephone number, to enter into the register book.
 You will be guided to sit six feet apart (unless you reside together).
 Please do not congregate in the lobby.
 If you are vulnerable and/or have an underlying medical condition, or if you have any of the following unusual symptoms: headache, cough, sore throat, fever (100.4 or more), shortness of breath, muscle pain, chills, repeated shaking with chills or loss of taste or smell, please stay home and take advantage of our live-streaming service.
 By NM Health Order, if you are traveling from another state, you are required to quarantine for 14 days before going to public areas or events.
 Violations are subject to $100 citations by the State of New Mexico.
 Thank you and please be safe, abide and be respectful of others.
 This is temporary.

 Cremation refers to the process of transforming the body into bone fragments using heat.
 Any metal objects that may have been included with the body are then removed and the remaining fragments are crushed into an ash.
 Today, many people from various backgrounds are choosing cremation as a more economic and convenient option to a traditional burial.